-Disclaimer: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
-These should be viewed as introductions rather than formal recommendations - please do your own due diligence before making decisions based on this page.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Disclosure/Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
+These should be viewed as introductions rather than formal recommendations.
+Our content is for generalized educational purposes.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
+To learn more, visit our disclaimers and disclosures.

 So many companies and influencers want to sell you the latest and greatest get rich quick scheme.
 And since we aren't taught anything about financial planning in our formal education, it can be hard to tell who to trust and what opportunities are your best bet for investing.
 The idea of spending hours researching the stock market can be overwhelming for busy professionals who value their time and money.
 Many delay investing in their prime years and only start preparing for it near retirement, missing out on the best investing years.
 Or they outsource their future to financial advisors without understanding what they're invested in or why, which can leave them vulnerable to bad advice.